Skip to Content

 The friend group was invited to a party by Macher in his house, thinking that big groups were going to scare the killer.
 Billy Loomis was there after being let go from custody.
 The town is also on curfew now and dismisses the school early.

 During the party, the friend group stayed, as well as Gale and Dewey, to see if the killer would show up.
 But in reality, Gale wanted to get a recording to get her scoop of the story.
-Meanwhile, Randy is by himself, drunk, watching a movie while sadly Tatum dies from a garage door by the killer.
-Sidney found out that Billy was there and they made up before the killer killed him in front of her.
-She ran out to warn Gale, but Gale accidentally got into a wreck from Sidney scaring her by accident.
+Meanwhile, Randy is by himself, drunk, watching a movie while sadly Tatum dies via a garage door by the killer.
+Sidney finds out that Billy is there, and they make up before the killer kills him in front of her.
+She ran out to warn Gale, but Gale accidentally got into a wreck from Sidney, scaring her by accident.
 So she ran back to the house to find Dewey walking out and falling from a knife in his back.

 They had a plan to blame Sidney’s dad for the killings because the day they were going to kill Sidney was the day that her mother died a year ago.
 They planned that her father went on a crazy murder spree and that Stu and Billy were left for dead.
 The two boys stabbed themselves to give the illusion that Sidney’s father did it.
 During that, Gale came back and took Dewey’s gun.
 She aimed it at the two boys until she was knocked out cold.
 This allowed Sidney to escape.
 She hid away from the two and called them, basically tormenting them the same way they did with her and their victims.
 She used the machine that distorted their voices to make fun of them and get into their heads, and it worked.

-The movie became a horror classic and gave horror fans other movies like “Scary Movie”.
-“Scary Movie” made fun of Scream and other horror movies in the 90s like “I Know What You Did Last Summer.”
+The movie became a horror classic and gave horror fans other movies like “Scary Movie.”
+“Scary Movie” made fun of “Scream” and other horror movies in the 90s like “I Know What You Did Last Summer.”
 The movie was also based on a real story.
-Williamson based it off of The Gainesville Ripper also known as Danny Rolling.
+Williamson based it on The Gainesville Ripper, also known as Danny Rolling.
 He started his killing in 1990.
-This scared Williamson so much that he called his friend to comfort him and they both started the “What’s your favorite Scary movie” conversation.
+This scared Williamson so much that he called his friend to comfort him, and they both started the “What’s your favorite Scary movie?” conversation.
 The budget for this film was $15 million.
 Worldwide, the box office return was $173 million.

 Donate to LHS Magpie